Wonderful Crumble Topping for Muffins, Cobblers, and More

 Where Did Crumble Come From?

 Crumbles can be traced to the European colonization of the Americas.
-They've been associated with food rationing and are thought to have arisen in Britain during World War II when shortage of ingredients made making pie more challenging.
+They've been associated with food rationing and are thought to have arisen in Britain during World War II when the shortage of ingredients made making pie more challenging.
 Necessity became the mother of invention.

 In modern times, a fruit crumble is often served with something creamy, like whipping cream or ice cream, which makes a perfect counterpart to the tart fruit and the rich crumble mixture.